nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Note:
 * Deletes the event or vendor at the specified `INDEX`.
 * The operation will succeed even if the specified vendor/event is not visible on screen.
     * e.g. `delete v/1` is run after `view v/2`.
-Even though the 1st vendor will not be visible, it can still be specified for deletion.
+Even though the vendor with index 1 will not be visible, it can still be specified for deletion.
     * See [Off-Screen Operations](#off-screen-operations) for more details.
 * If the specified vendor/event is currently assigned to another event/vendor respectively, the operation will fail.
 * If the current viewed vendor/event is deleted, the application will return you to the main list screen.